SmartBreeds.io

 A newer designer breed combining the Great Pyrenees' guardian instincts and calm demeanor with the Poodle's intelligence and trainability, creating a large family protector with reduced shedding.

-Use the linked breed directories and standards for deeper reference.
-Breed guides are informational and do not replace veterinary or breeder advice.
+Breed guides are informational and do not replace veterinary, breeder, or rescue advice.